 “Naw.
 I’m too angry.”

 I had caught him, mid torrent, his throat still strained and stretched from volleying, “Stop killer cops!” and “Justice for Ezell Ford!” across 1st Street.
 But no one responded and the words bounced then rolled still under the shade of trees.
 Unnoticed by the assembly of mourners.
-Mourning the French journalists of noxious lure, of churning hate bait breeding new “terrorists” from the Muslim ghettos of relegated scum.
+Mourning the French journalists of noxious lure, of churning hate bait, breeding new “terrorists” from the Muslim ghettos of relegated scum.
 Their caricature hands and satire voices were cut short.
-And this crowd, this massive crowd gathered in the lawn of city hall in front of gallant salutes of LA’s finest in blue.
+And this crowd, this massive crowd, gathered in the lawn of city hall in front of gallant salutes of LA’s finest in blue.
 Children perched on shoulders to peer at the pomp and honor showered on provocateurs who had no problem feeding the public fear.
-Misunderstanding.
+Feeding them misunderstanding.
 Zombie mob hate.
 Immigration Invasion.
 Mass immigration from the THIRD world.
 NON European.
-Fertile infiltration, litters of criminals, North African French Muslims, American Blacks.
+Fertile infiltration.
+Litters of criminals.
+North African French Muslims.
+American Blacks.
 So their pens, protected.
 And our brown and Black children’s laughter and play sucked in to avoid reprisal.
 For living and undoing silence.
 The vigil for Hedbo reporter lives lost continued.
-Turning away from the black life and lives taken across the street by police that now pushed papers.
+Turning away from the Black life and lives taken across the street by police that now pushed papers.

 I looked deeply at my Black brother.